 - Weight: Under 1000 grams for three-season sleeping bags

-- Compressibility: Must pack down very small
+- Compressibility: Must be able to pack down very small

 - Temperature range: Plan for the coldest expected night

-- Reinforced areas on the feet and zipper
+- Reinforced areas at feet and zipper

 - Waterproof zippers

-- Robust outer material
+- Durable outer material

 - High-quality seams